August 01, 2018

 What’s a dream you have for your future?

 Marleen working on her first mural, a depiction of Japanese cranes.
-Courtesy of Marleen De Graaf.
+Courtesy of Marleen.

 What drew you to a VAWAA with Pum Pum?

-Making wall art was on my bucket list for over two years.
-And I thought it would be a cool thing, but I was always postponing it.
-So I thought I needed to improve more before starting a mural or something.
-I was supposed to go to Bali with a friend, but then she couldn’t go.
-And then when I saw Pum Pum I was like, “Yes.
-Okay, I’m going to do this.”
+Creating wall art had been on my bucket list for over two years, but I kept postponing it, thinking I needed to work on my skills first.
+I was planning to travel to Bali with a friend, but when she couldn’t join, I came across Pum Pum on the VAWAA website and thought, “Yes.
+This is my chance.
+I’m going to do this.”

 Had you traveled solo before?